screaminglineage/passgen/README.md

 ## Introduction

-passgen can be used to generate a passphrase or a password in the command line.
+Passgen can be used to generate a passphrase or a password in the command line.

 A **passphrase** is a string of randomly generated words separated by any symbol.
 The separator can be anything, including a blank (no separator) or even multiple words with a space between them (The Sky's the Limit!) (or atleast as long as you enclose it within quotes).